 Epilepsia partialis continua is a rare form of simple focal motor status epilepticus of mainly cerebral cortical origin.
 It manifests with repetitive, regular, or irregular localized clonic muscle twitching, lasting for a few milliseconds and repeated at least every 10 seconds for hours, days, or months without impairment of consciousness.
-Onset occurs at any age, but starts before 16 years of age in a third of cases.
+Onset occurs at any age but starts before 16 years of age in a third of cases.
 Both sexes are equally affected.
-Prevalence is extremely small, probably less than 1 per million population.
+Prevalence is extremely small, probably less than one per million population.

 Causes are multiple and diverse.
 Rasmussen syndrome and malformations of cortical development are the main causes in children; cerebrovascular disease and brain space-occupying lesions are the main causes in adults.
 Nonketotic hyperglycemia is the most common reversible cause.
 The long-term prognosis is cause-dependent and usually poor.
 Most patients will continue with intractable epilepsia partialis continua and also develop neurologic and cognitive defects.
-Only a few patients may have a remission.
-Epilepsia partialis continua is typically drug resistant.
+Only a few patients may have remission.
+Epilepsia partialis continua is typically drug-resistant.
 When resective surgery is not possible, successful treatment with multiple subpial transections has been reported in a minority of operated patients.
 In this update, the author details the historical aspects, classification, clinical manifestations, pathophysiology, diagnostic workup, differential diagnosis, and management of epilepsia partialis continua, paying particular attention to recent advances.

 • Epilepsia partialis continua is a rare type of simple focal motor status epilepticus characterized by continuous, involuntary focal muscle jerking of mainly cortical origin occurring at least every 10 seconds for at least 1 hour and not impairing awareness.